 FYI: we may earn a commission for qualified purchases made through the links in our articles (learn more).

 Taking care of your dogs grooming needs might seem daunting but is really quite simple if you do the basics on a weekly basis.
-Here are the main necessities to keeping your dog properly taken care of on an ongoing basis.
+Here are the dog grooming tips and tricks to keeping your dog properly taken care of on an ongoing basis.

 Clip Your Dogs Nails

-A well-walked dog likely will wear his own nails down on pavement or concrete, but country and older dogs need to have their nails cut every 6-8 weeks.
+A well-walked puppy likely will wear his own nails down on pavement or concrete, but country and older dogs need to have their nails cut every 6-8 weeks.
 Long nails can hinder dogs when they walk and can tear the pads on their paws.
-As a rule, if you hear your dogs nails tapping on the floor when they walk, thats usually a good indicator they are too long.
+As a rule and dog grooming tips and tricks, if you hear your dogs nails tapping on the floor when they walk, thats usually a good indicator they are too long.
+You should also trim your dog’s nails on a regular basis.
+Learn our tips for trimming dog nails.

 You can take your dog to a vet or groomer to have his nails cut; this usually takes about 10 minutes and costs about $15-25.
-There is always the option of purchasing a nail grinder and doing it yourself.
-However, most dogs really do not like having their nails cut and will likely make it an enormous challenge.
-If you are going to give it a go remember that you can always cut more so start by trimming a tiny bit and continue from there.
-Dog nails will bleed profusely if you cut too close so be mindful to cut small amounts rather than a large chunk.
+There is always the option of purchasing the best dog nail grinder and doing it yourself.
+Most dogs really do not like having their nails cut and will likely make it an enormous challenge.
+If you are going to give it a go remember that you can always cut more so start by nail trimming a tiny bit and continue from there.
+Dog nails will bleed profusely if you cut too close to the quick so be mindful to cut small amounts rather than a large chunk.

 Clean Your Dogs Ears

-It is common for dogs to develop yeast infections in their ears that lead to wax build up.
+It is common for dogs to develop yeast infections in their ears that lead to wax build up .
 Depending on how serious it is you can purchase an ear cleaner solution or pet wipes at a pet store and gently swab the inner portion of your dogs ear to remove the wax.
-If your dogs ears are more serious you should take them to a vet for medical advice.
+If your dog’s ear condition is more serious you should take them to a vet for medical advice.

 However, to prevent infections and wax build up, especially if your dog often suffers from such, it is a good idea to use a wipe every few days to keep the ears clean.
 Long-eared dogs like the Bassett Hounds or Cocker Spaniels require special attention as well.